polkaulfield/lol-for-linux-installer/README.md

 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
 - Extract the files
 - Double-click 'lol-for-linux-installer.py' and install the game or manage your already existent install.

-## Arch Linux based distributions installation:
-- In the folder where the `PKGBUILD`file is located run `makepkg -si` in a terminal.

 ### Python Script features:
 - You can choose where to install the game and also the region you are going to play